laravel/docs/billing.md

         }
     }

-You should also update your `routes/web.php` file with a route to your new Cashier controller:
+Next, define a route to your Cashier controller within your `routes/web.php` file:

     Route::post(
         'stripe/webhook',